Airbus to open factory on rival Boeing's U.S. turf

 It will be the second Airbus plant outside Europe that manufactures its most popular jet, after China.

-"The town is right, the talent is right and the time is right," Airbus Chief Executive Fabrice Bregier told a crowd of about 1,000 industry executives and local dignitaries assembled for the announcement.
-Reuters reported on Airbus' plans last week.

-Analysts said the move could reshape the U.S. aerospace industry and boost manufacturing on the U.S. Gulf Coast.
-But Boeing said the move should not distract attention from controversial European subsidies received by Airbus.
+Analysts said the move, reported by Reuters last week, could reshape the U.S. aerospace industry and boost manufacturing on the U.S. Gulf Coast.
+But Boeing (BA.N) said the move should not distract attention from controversial European subsidies received by Airbus.

 The rivals are involved in the largest-ever dispute at the World Trade Organization, accusing each other of billions of dollars in illegal aircraft subsidies.

-American Airlines (AAMRQ.PK) CEO Tom Horton, JetBlue Airways Corp (JBLU.O) CEO Dave Barger and Goodrich Corp GR.N CEO Marshall Larsen were on hand at the Mobile convention center for the announcement, arriving to the strains of the rock group Steve Miller Band's 1977 hit "Jet Airliner" and rocker Tom Petty's song "Learning to Fly."
+A crowd of about 1,000 industry executives and local dignitaries -- including American Airlines (AAMRQ.PK) Chief Executive Tom Horton, JetBlue Airways Corp (JBLU.O) CEO Dave Barger and Goodrich Corp GR.N CEO Marshall Larsen -- crammed into the Mobile convention center to hear the announcement, arriving to the strains of the rock group Steve Miller Band's 1977 hit "Jet Airliner" and rocker Tom Petty's 1991 "Learning to Fly."

 BOOST FOR GULF COAST